pyroscope/pyrocore/docs/usage-rtcontrol.rst

 Statistics
 ^^^^^^^^^^

-Printing some statistics to the terminal
+Printing Some Statistics to the Terminal
 """"""""""""""""""""""""""""""""""""""""

 Create a list of all your trackers and how many torrents are loaded for